MichalPerek/HTML-Validation/README.md

 One page app written with plain JS that let's user check if parsed string has correct HTML tags.
 It checks following conditions:

--are there open tags that aren't closed
+- are there open tags that aren't closed
--are there tags that don't have opening
+- are there tags that don't have opening
--are there tags which are mixed, eg: <p><strong></p></strong>
+- are there tags which are mixed, eg: <p><strong></p></strong>

 For simplicity this app skips tags which don't require closing tag (eg. <img> tag), and it doesn't check if input tags are valid HTML names.